jlachondo/brieftasche/README.md

 # Brieftasche

 ## About
-A wallet app written in SwiftUI.
+A wallet app written in Swift/SwiftUI.

 ## Setup
 - Create a firebase project